cea-sec/openwec/doc/getting_started.md

 [[outputs]]
 driver = "Kafka"
 format = "RawJson"
+# FIXME: `config.options` should be configured in OpenWEC settings (`outputs.kafka.options`)
+# to use only one kafka producer client for all kafka outputs
 config = { topic = "my-kafka-topic", options = { "bootstrap.servers" = "localhost:9092" } }
 ```